WulfNovak/demand_forecasting_pipeline_/README.md

 3. feature_prep.ipynb
 4. lgbm_forecast.ipynb

-Lightgbm selected as first model due to there being variable importance plots, assisting variable selection.

 ## MLflow
 Forecasting results are stored on a mlflow server.
 Currently, results metrics, variable importance plots, and forecasting visualizations are logged during the training and testing.